onnx/onnx-mlir/docs/Dialects/onnx.md

 | :-----: | ----------- |
 | `input` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
 | `min` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type
-| `max` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type
+| `max` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `output` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type
+| `output` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 ### `onnx.ClipV12` (::mlir::ONNXClipV12Op)